ogayuuki0202/openBOS/README.md

 If you find this project useful, please cite:

     Yuuki Ogasawara, Ayumu Ishibashi, Shinsuke Udagawa. openBOS:Background oriented shlieren methods in Python. https://github.com/ogayuuki0202/openBOS

+## How to Contribute
+We welcome contributions!
+If you’d like to report a bug or request a feature, please open an issue on our [GitHub Issues page](https://github.com/ogayuuki0202/openBOS/issues).
+We also encourage pull requests for new algorithms and improvements to the library.